zthart/pourover/README.rst

         # perform some operations on a really small log
         pass

+    # Find messages with a certain value in the header
+    search_results = log.search_headers('Specific Vendor')

     for message in log:
         # iterate through each message in the log like you'd expect to be able to
         pass